DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 ### Goals

-The players must finish writing x amount of stories in y amount of time for z number of levels without going over the word and time limits.
+The players wins when they finish writing x amount of stories in y amount of time for z number of levels without going over the word and time limits.

 ### Actions

 Players can:
-- Shuffle, Pull, and Read Tarot cards.
+- Shuffle, Pull, Arrange, and Read Tarot cards.
-- Create narrative beats.
-- Amswer prompt questions.

-- What can the player do to accomplish their goals?
+- Do a little math to find a theme to write under.
+- Finish assignments.
+- Write within time and line-word limits.
+- Write a line for each act.

 ### Objects

 - Tarot cards
-  - Major arcana (Meta cards?)
-  - Minor arcana (Kishotenketsu cards?)
+  - Meta cards
+  - Act Cards
+  - Keywords
+  - Images
+- Mystic Tools
+  - Mystic Formula
+  - Mystic Number
+  - Mystic Table
+  - Themes
+- Kishotenketsu acts
+- Counters
+  - Round counter
+  - Level counter
+  - Line-word limit counter
+  - Time limit counter
+- Assignment briefs
+- Job titles
-- Narrative beats
+  - Promotions
-- Prompt questions for each beat

 - What does the player interact with?

 ### Playspace

-- Tarot spread itself
+- Kishotenketsu spread
+  - Meta cards
+  - Act cards
+  - Card relationships
-  -
+- Headspace
+  - Game world (working at the firm)
-- Narrative space (mentally)
+  - Narrative (the story itself)
-- Writing space (physically)
+- Writing implementation tool

 - Where is the player?